Browse Abbey, Adams, Allen, Austin, and more

 [Steinbeckiana] Adams, Frederick, Jr. The Crow's Nest.
 NY, The Colophon: New Graphic Series, March 1939, first edition.
 Printed and illustrated boards, Adams corrects earlier published information as to the true authorship of poems by Amnesia Glasscock in "The Monterey Beacon" (it wasn't John Steinbeck--it was his wife) and talks a bit about Steinbeck's first book, Cup of Gold, page 112, a prospectus for the Colophon: New Graphic Series is laid in loosely, Goldstone & Payne G6, Morrow 561.
 Aged, else fine.
 JD28475

-[Armed Services Editions] Aiken, Maj.
-William A. (editor).
-A Wartime Whitman.
+[Armed Services Editions] Agar, Herbert.
+A Time for Greatness.
 NY, Armed Services Editions, n.d.
-(1945), first edition thus, wrappers.
+(1943), first edition thus, wrappers.
 Softcover.
-No. S-1 in this important series, poetry, foreword by Maj.
-Aiken, issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI.
+No. A-21, just the 21st book issued in this important series issued by the Council on Books in Wartime, a study of America, designed to fit the pocket of a World War II American GI, a very scarce book.
 Very good.
-JD34859
+JD36266

 [Steinbeckiana] Albee, Edward.
 A Delicate Balance.
 NY, Atheneum, 1966, first edition, first printing, dust jacket.
 Hardcover.
 This Pulitzer Prize-winning play is dedicated to his friend, John Steinbeck, with "affection and admiration," not recorded by Goldstone & Payne or Morrow.
 Foxing to fore edge, else fine.
 JD28577